mainmatter/css-module-variation-testing/demos/nestedproblems/simple-append.md

 </style>

 ### Problems
 The same class name is used in multiple components.
-Style leaked when nested component is selected with :global
+Style leaked when nested component is selected with [class^=b].

+Color of C is red instead of green.

 ### Possible solution
 ```css